Riyathakur0611/Brain-Weight-Prediction/README.md

-# Brain-Weight-Prediction
-Brain Weight Prediction on Head-Brain Data
+# Brain Weight Prediction on Head-Brain Data
 This project demonstrates a machine learning model that predicts brain weight based on head measurements, using the Head-Brain dataset.
 The dataset consists of observations that include attributes such as head size and brain weight, and the goal is to establish a linear relationship between them.

 Project Overview